Our Governance

 President of the Association

-The CPA President was appointed on behalf of the CPA New South Wales Branch ahead of the 67th Commonwealth Parliamentary Conference, due to be held in November 2024 in Sydney, Australia.
+The CPA President was appointed on behalf of the CPA Barbados Branch ahead of the 68th Commonwealth Parliamentary Conference, due to be held in October 2025 in Barbados.

 The President of the Association is typically the Presiding Officer of the next CPC host Branch.
 They act as the honorary head of the Association and their duties are to preside over the CPA General Assembly and to Chair the Elections Committee.